 The Built Environment.

-Objective: 2.1: To ensure that the City's natural environmental assets are preserved, rehabilitated and maintained.

-4.1: To ensure high quality urban development within the City.
+Objective: 2.1: To ensure that the City's natural environmental assets a preserved, rehabilitated and maintained. s are 4.1: To ensure high quality urban development within the City. у.

 City Policies that are related to the Draft State Coastal Planning Policy include: Height of Buildings within the Coastal Area (Non Residential Zones) and the Sustainability Policy.